More spending challenges to come, warns Mark Drakeford

 The first minister's comments come after decision taken not to extend free school holiday meals to pupils over £15m cost

-Mr Drakeford said using the government money to give free school meals to all primary-aged children instead of targeting the poorest including over the school holidays prevented "stigma and shame".
+Mr Drakeford said using the government money to give free school meals to all primary-aged children instead of targeting the poorest including over the school holidays prevented "stigma and shame"

 - Published